ORIGIN STORY

 2022

-Fifty FC, Albany SC, and North Star Premier were teams that hired us for club development sessions.
-Kurtis Smith led coaching education seminars for volunteers and current club coaches in the area.
-Beestera Futsal was created, and led by coach Carlos Menjivar.
-Training through the winter months, Coach Carlos and Coach Mike took a team to Atlantic City to represent Beestera at the US Futsal Northeast Regional Championship.
+Beestera expanded its club development impact with Fifty FC, Albany SC, and North Star Premier joining as partner organizations.
+Coaching education grew as well, with Kurtis Smith leading seminars for volunteer and club coaches across the region.
+This year also marked the creation of Beestera Futsal, led by Coach Carlos Menjivar.
+Training continued through the winter months, and Coach Carlos and Coach Mike brought a team to Atlantic City to represent Beestera at the US Futsal Northeast Regional Championship.

 2023